xyzhou1231/xyzhou1231.github.io/_pages/about.md

 &nbsp;&nbsp;&nbsp;&nbsp;I was born in Shaanxi Province, China in 2001.
 During the year 2018 to 2022, I was pursuing my Bachelor's Degree at Xi'an Jiaotong University City College.
 During the years 2022 to 2025, I am pursuing a master's degree in Electronic Science and Technology at Northwestern Polytechnical University.
 At this time, I am looking for a PhD position that is a suitable fit for me.
 <br>
 &nbsp;&nbsp;&nbsp;&nbsp;My research interest includes Signal Processing, Machine Learning and Mathematical Modelling, etc.
-I have published more than 10 papers in related academic fields.
+I have published more than 10 papers in related academic fields.(SCI, EI, CSCD, etc) ([Google Scholar](https://scholar.google.com/citations?hl=en&user=EtLfNlIAAAAJ))
-([Google Scholar](https://scholar.google.com/citations?hl=en&user=EtLfNlIAAAAJ))

 # 🔥 News